bitquery/streaming-data-platform-docs/docs/subscriptions/examples.md

 bitqueryConnection.on("error", (error) => {
   console.error("WebSocket Error:", error);
 });

 ```

-This script opens a WebSocket connection to the streaming API, sends an initialization message, starts a subscription with a GraphQL query, handles incoming data, and then closes the connection after data is received.
+This script opens a WebSocket connection to the Streaming API, sends an initialization message (`connection_init`), starts a subscription with a  query (`start`), handles incoming data (`data`), keep-alive messages (`ka`), and errors, and finally closes the connection gracefully.

-The WebSocket connection is managed using a series of event handlers:

-To start the WebSocket connection, we use the `open` event.
-To stop or close the WebSocket connection, we use the `close` method.
-The `message` event is used for handling incoming data.
-Errors during the process are handled by the `error` event.
+**How the WebSocket Connection is Managed**:

+-   **Start Connection**:

-- **Start Connection:** The connection is started or opened when `bitqueryConnection.on("open", () => {...})` is triggered.
-This event is fired when the WebSocket connection is established successfully.
-Inside this event handler, an initialization message (`connection_init`) is first sent to the server, followed by the actual subscription message (`start`) after a delay of 1 second.
+    -   The connection is initiated using the  `bitqueryConnection.on("open", () => {...})`  event handler.
+This event is triggered when the WebSocket connection is successfully established.

-- **Stop Connection:** The connection is stopped or closed when `bitqueryConnection.close();` is called.
-In the given code, this happens within the `message` event handler, right after data is received from the server.
-This means that the WebSocket connection closes immediately after receiving the first batch of data.

-- Also, when the connection is closed either due to calling `bitqueryConnection.close();` or due to some network error or server-side closure, the `close` event is fired.

-Please note that this is a basic implementation of starting and stopping a WebSocket connection.
-Depending on your application's needs, you might want to add more logic to manage the connection, handle errors, or deal with different types of data.
+    -   After the connection is opened, an initialization message (`connection_init`) is sent to the server.
+Once the server responds with a  `connection_ack`  message, a subscription request is sent containing a GraphQL query.
+-   **Subscription**:

+    -   The subscription message is sent only after receiving the  `connection_ack`  from the server, ensuring the connection is properly initialized.
+The subscription listens for new transfer events in the  `Tron`  blockchain.
+-   **Handling Incoming Messages**:

+    -   The  `bitqueryConnection.on("message", (data) => {...})`  handler processes all incoming messages.
+        -   **Data (`data`)**: When the server sends blockchain data, it is logged to the console.
+        -   **Keep-alive (`ka`)**: Keep-alive messages are logged but do not require any additional action.
+These messages are sent periodically by the server to ensure the connection remains active.
+        -   **Errors (`error`)**: If the server sends an error message, it is logged to the console, and appropriate action can be taken.
+-   **Stop Connection**:

+    -   The connection is closed by calling  `bitqueryConnection.close()`  when necessary.
+This code currently keeps the connection open indefinitely, allowing for continuous data streaming.
+The  `close`  event logs when the connection is terminated, either by the client or the server.
+-   **Error Handling**:

+    -   If any WebSocket errors occur during the connection, they are caught and logged using the  `bitqueryConnection.on("error", (error) => {...})`  event handler.